F5Networks/f5-google-gdm-templates/supported/failover/same-net/via-lb/3nic/existing-stack/byol/README.md

 The following are prerequisites for this F5 GDM template:

-- All supported versions of F5 ARM templates now include Application Services 3 Extension (AS3) v3.5.1 (LTS version) on the BIG-IP VE.
-AS3 uses a declarative configuration model, meaning you send a declaration file using a single Rest API call.
-See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) for details on how to use AS3 on your BIG-IP VE(s).
+- All F5 Google templates include Application Services 3 Extension (AS3) v3.5.1 (LTS version) on the BIG-IP VE.
+As of release 4.1.2, all supported templates give the option of including the URL of an AS3 declaration, which you can use to specify the BIG-IP configuration you want on your newly created BIG-IP VE(s).
+In templates such as autoscale, where an F5-recommended configuration is deployed by default, specifying an AS3 declaration URL will override the default configuration with your declaration.
+See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3.5.1/) for details on how to use AS3.
 - You must have installed the [Google Cloud SDK](https://cloud.google.com/sdk/downloads)
 - If using BYOL licensing only: An F5 Networks BYOL license (Bring Your Own License) available.
 - Three Google Cloud Platform (GCP) networks with at least one subnet in each.
 The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.